markcapella/lookFor/README.md

 ### NOTE:

-        If the target of lookFor or lookForSelect is the root dir "/", the user's HOME folder is assumed un-interesting and will be skipped, perhaps requiring a second scan for an entire system review.
+        If the target of lookFor or lookForSelect is the root dir "/", the user's /HOME folder is assumed un-interesting and will be skipped, perhaps requiring a second scan for an entire system review.

+        We're now also skipping /MEDIA during root scans to avoid thrashing thumb storage file-systems.
+Use an explicit scan requeast.

 ## markcapella@twcny.rr.com Rocks !